Dodge Monaco

 The Dodge Monaco is an automobile that was marketed by the Dodge division of Chrysler Corporation.

-Introduced as the flagship of the Dodge product line, the Monaco was introduced for the 1965 model year to replace the Custom 880, then later joined as a sub-model of the Dodge Polara.
+It was introduced for the 1965 model year as the flagship of the full-sized Dodge product line, replacing the Custom 880.
+The Monaco later became a sub-model of the Dodge Polara.

 During its production, the Monaco was offered in several body configurations, including two-door and four-door hardtop sedans, four-door sedans, two-door convertibles, and station wagons.

-From 1965 to 1977, three generations of the Monaco were produced with the full-size Chrysler C platform.
+From 1965 through 1977, three generations of the Monaco were produced using the full-size Chrysler C platform.

 For 1977 and 1978, Dodge shifted the Monaco to the intermediate Chrysler B platform, effectively downsizing the model line.

 For 1979, the model line was redesigned and renamed the Dodge St. Regis.

-After a 12-year hiatus, the full-size Monaco was revived for the 1990 model year as the flagship Dodge sedan, replacing the Diplomat.
-This was a rebadged version of the Eagle Premier which was developed by Renault and American Motors Corporation (AMC).
-The Monaco was replaced by the Dodge Intrepid for the 1993 model year.
+After a twelve-year hiatus, the full-size Monaco was revived for the 1990 model year as the flagship Dodge sedan, replacing the Diplomat.
+This model was a rebadged version of the Eagle Premier, which was developed by Renault and American Motors Corporation (AMC).

+The Dodge Intrepid replaced the Monaco for the 1993 model year.

-It is named after the Principality of Monaco.
+The cars are named after the Principality of Monaco.